OpenNebula/docs/source/deployment/open_cloud_host_setup/overview.rst

 * In the :ref:`Monitoring <mon>` section, you can find information about how OpenNebula is monitoring its Hosts and Virtual Machines, and changes you can make in the configuration of that subsystem.
 * Optionally, you can enable :ref:`Virtual Machine HA <ftguide>`.
 * You can read this section if you are interested in performing :ref:`PCI Passthrough <kvm_pci_passthrough>`.
-* If you are interested in very fast deployment times you might want to read the :ref:`Multiple Actions <kvm_multiple_actions>` section in order to perform multiple operations concurrently in each Host.

 After reading this chapter, you should read the :ref:`Storage <storage>` chapter.